hydrusnetwork/hydrus/docs/developer_api.md

       }
     }
   },
-  "7472617368" : {
+  {
     "name" : "trash",
+    "service_key" : "7472617368",
     "type" : 14,
     "type_pretty" : "local trash file domain"
   }
-}
+]
 ```

-I hope you recognise some of the information here.
-But what's that hex key on each section?
-It is the `service_key`.
+You will likely see an older, uglier format, under a `services` key--you can ignore this.

 All services have these properties:

 - `name` - A mutable human-friendly name like 'my tags'.
 You can use this to present the service to the user--they should recognise it.
 - `type` - An integer enum saying whether the service is a local tag domain or like/dislike rating or whatever.
 This cannot change.
 - `service_key` - The true 'id' of the service.
-It is a string of hex, sometimes just twenty or so characters but in many cases 64 characters.
+It is a string of hex, sometimes just twenty or so characters but in many cases sixty-four characters.
 This cannot change, and it is how we will refer to different services.

 This `service_key` is important.
 A user can rename their services, so `name` is not an excellent identifier, and definitely not something you should save to any permanent config file.